Wadena, Minnesota: 2010 tornado

 On June 17, 2010, Wadena was hit by an EF-4 tornado that cut a quarter-mile-wide path of destruction through the town.
 The Wadena tornado was part of the largest single day tornado outbreak in Minnesota state history, 48 tornados were recorded that day.
 The tornado that struck Wadena was over a mile wide at its peak, packed winds of up to 170 miles per hour, and was on the ground for about 10 miles.
 At least 232 homes were damaged in the city accounting for roughly 30% of homes in the city.
 Though no one in the town was killed, 34 people were treated for injuries at local hospitals.
 The Community Center was damaged "beyond repair", and the high school was also severely damaged.
 Both were later torn down and rebuilt.
 The city continues to recover with roughly 20 lots abandoned throughout the city.
 City officials are encouraging rebuilding by offering tax free land incentives.
 The Wadena Tornado was covered extensively on the December 1, 2010, episode of the Discovery Channel series Storm Chasers.

 In the aftermath of the tornado, students from the high school attended classes at the Wadena campus of Minnesota State Community and Technical College, at a school that was previously no longer in use in nearby Deer Creek (Deer Creek having consolidated with Wadena in 1991), and at the Wadena Elementary School.
 In order to accommodate the high school students, some early childhood classes at the Elementary School were further moved to Saint Ann's Catholic School.
 Outdoor athletics were largely unaffected, but home volleyball and basketball games were played in the Elementary School gymnasium.

-In fall of 2012, a brand new Middle-High School was opened with state of the art facilities and classrooms.
-In addition directly to the north of the high school, in the fall of 2014, a multimillion dollar Wellness Center was opened.
-The Maslowski Wellness and Research Center opened with a large aquatic center with a water slide, several multipurpose gymnasiums, a therapeutic pool, and a large workout facility.
+In fall of 2012, a new Middle-High School was opened.